University of the Chinese Academy of Sciences: Rankings and reputation

 UCAS is included in the Double First-Class University Plan designed by the central government of China.
-UCAS ranked 63rd in CWUR World University Rankings 2022-2023, placing it 3rd in China only after Tsinghua University and Peking University.
+UCAS ranked 46th in CWUR World University Rankings 2025, placing it 3rd in China only after Tsinghua University and Peking University.
 UCAS is ranked 18th in NTU Rankings 2019, placing it 1st in China.

-Regarding scientific research output, the Nature Index 2022 ranks UCAS the No.1 university in China and the Asia Pacific region, and 4th in the world among the global universities (after Harvard, Stanford, and MIT).
+Regarding scientific research output, the Nature Index 2023 ranks UCAS the number one university in China and the Asia Pacific region, and second in the world among the global universities (after Harvard).

-UCAS ranks 21st globally, 15th in Asia, and 14th in the mainland China according to the CWTS Leiden Ranking 2022 based on the number of their scientific publications in the period 2017–2020.
+UCAS ranked 12th globally according to the CWTS Leiden Ranking 2025 based on the number of their scientific publications in the period 2020–2023.

-As of 2022, UCAS is ranked 112th globally,16th in Asia and 7th in China by the U.S. News & World Report Best Global University Ranking, with its "Artificial Intelligence", "Agricultural Science", "Biology and Biochemistry", "Biotechnology and Applied Microbiology", "Cell Biology", "Chemical Engineering", "Chemistry", "Civil Engineering", "Computer Science", "Condensed Matter Physics", "Electrical and Electronic Engineering", "Energy and Fuels", "Engineering", "Environment/Ecology", "Food Science and Technology", "Geoscience", "Material Science", "Mechanical Engineering", "Meteorology and Atmospheric Sciences", "Microbiology", "Molecular Biology and Genetics", "Nanoscience and Nanotechnology", "Optics", "Pharmacology and Toxicology", "Physical Chemistry", "Physics", "Plant and animal science", "Polymer Science" and "Water resource" subjects, placed in the global top 100.
+As of 2025, UCAS is ranked 54th globally, 9th in Asia and 5th in China by the U.S. News & World Report Best Global University Ranking, with its "Artificial Intelligence", "Agricultural Science", "Biology and Biochemistry", "Biotechnology and Applied Microbiology", "Cell Biology", "Chemical Engineering", "Chemistry", "Civil Engineering", "Computer Science", "Condensed Matter Physics", "Electrical and Electronic Engineering", "Energy and Fuels", "Engineering", "Environment/Ecology", "Food Science and Technology", "Geoscience", "Material Science", "Mechanical Engineering", "Meteorology and Atmospheric Sciences", "Microbiology", "Molecular Biology and Genetics", "Nanoscience and Nanotechnology", "Optics", "Pharmacology and Toxicology", "Physical Chemistry", "Physics", "Plant and animal science", "Polymer Science" and "Water resource" subjects, placed in the global top 100.

-Internationally, UCAS was regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where, it ranked 71-80th globally.
+Internationally, UCAS was regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where, it ranked 61-70th globally.

 UCAS faculty are all based upon the research professors in the Chinese Academy of Sciences, which has been consistently ranked the No. 1 research institute in the world by Nature Index since the list's inception in 2014, by Nature Research.
 This makes UCAS arguably the best graduate school in China and one of the best in the world.